 After the workshop, Nadin gathered data on what customers asked about across the different channels and then categorized them into common themes – or as we call them in NLU/NLP, domains.

-“We could see that they, for example, customers often inquired about their order status, shipping costs, and how to return items.
-So, we quickly set up some answers where the chatbot could respond to just those things.
+“We could see that customers, for example, often inquired about their order status, shipping costs, and how to return items.
+So, we quickly set up some answers where Tiger of Sweden chatbot could respond to just those things.
 But unfortunately, we also made a classic beginner’s mistake” says Nadin Kempel Sigh.

 Despite Michael’s recommendations to launch the bot and start editing conversation flows while the bot was live, Tiger of Sweden decided to carefully formulate as many individual questions and answers as possible, before launching.
 The modus operandi was based on their own knowledge and internal everyday language.

 Unfortunately, the results were a product of that bias: “We had to shut down the chatbot the same day we launched it.
 It did not respond at all to what the users actually asked, as our own logic did not fit the users’ way of writing at all” says Nadin Kempel Sigh.

 This was the first meaningful learning lesson for the newly appointed Bot Operator Nadin.
 She started copying customers’ questions directly into the chatbot and then writing answers that made sense in that context, in the brand’s tone of voice.
 The result, this time, was very different.

 Day after day as more customers were chatting with the Tiger of Sweden chatbot, the company was able to train and improve its understanding of human input and the formulations of the answers.

 The more customers communicated with it, the better the chatbot got.
 Answers to customers’ inquiries got quicker, and the company’s customer satisfaction higher.
 Nadin’s editing process also improved.